Harunabdulmajid/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This folder contains tasks on dynamic libraries
+This folder contains tasks on 0x06.
+C - More pointers, arrays and strings